gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.LadderOfferItem.md

 > `optional` **max\_quantity**: `number`

 - Minimum quantity upto which offer is applicable.
-If not present that offer is applicable on all quantities
+If not present that offer is applicable on all quantities.

 ***